SpaceX rocket cargo project puts Pacific seabirds in jeopardy | Honolulu Star-Advertiser

 SpaceX rocket cargo project puts Pacific seabirds in jeopardy

 It would not be the first time that SpaceX’s activities have affected protected birds.
-A SpaceX launch of its Starship rocket in Boca Chica, Texas, last year involved a blast that destroyed nests and eggs of plover shorebirds, landing the billionaire Musk’s company in legal trouble and leading him to remark jokingly that he would refrain from eating omelets for a week to compensate.
+A SpaceX launch of its Starship rocket in Boca Chica, Texas, in 2024 involved a blast that destroyed nests and eggs of plover shorebirds, landing the billionaire Musk’s company in legal trouble and leading him to remark jokingly that he would refrain from eating omelets for a week to compensate.

 The Air Force announced in March that it has selected Johnston Atoll, a U.S. territory in the central Pacific Ocean located nearly 800 miles southwest of Hawaii, as the site to test the Rocket Cargo Vanguard program it is developing with SpaceX.

-Roughly a million seabirds use the atoll, home to a variety of wildlife, throughout the year, up from just a few thousand in the 1980s.
-The bird species include red-tailed tropicbirds, red-footed boobies and great frigatebirds, which have eight-foot (2-1/2 meter) wingspans.
+Home to a variety of wildlife, roughly a million seabirds use the atoll throughout the year, up from just a few thousand in the 1980s.
+The bird species include red-tailed tropic birds, red-footed boobies and great frigate birds, which have 8-foot wingspans.

 Don't miss out on what's happening!